File 339 · Open (disputed)

 The “voice” could be produced deliberately

 The signature effect has a mundane mechanism.
-Verified The gruff voice attributed to Janet is consistent with deliberate production using the false vocal folds, a known vocal technique, undercutting it as evidence of possession [2].
+Verified The gruff male voice attributed to Janet — claiming to be a former resident, “Bill Wilkins” — is consistent with deliberate production using the false vocal folds (plica ventricularis), a known if straining vocal technique; Anita Gregory noted the girls also muffled the sound with bed sheets, and ventriloquists who reviewed it concluded Janet was “cheating” [2].

 The competing positions.